hashicorp/terraform/README.md

     * Secondary (slave) zones supported

 ## Setup records in those zones
-    * A, MX and CNAME records are supported.
+    * A, MX, ALIAS and CNAME records are supported.
     * Other record types MAY work, but are untested.
     * Allows records to be linked to other records
-    * Allows multiple answers, each of which can be linked to a data feed
+    * Allows multiple answers, each of which can be linked to data feeds
+    * Add filter chains to records, with config
+    * Add regions to answers, and the record.
+Some (not all!) region metadata fields are supported.

 ## Data sources
     * Can create datasources with arbitrary config
-    * This *should* work for all datasource types, but only nsone_v1 is tested
+    * This *should* work for all datasource types, but only nsone_v1 and nsone_monitoring are tested

 ## Data feeds
     * Create data feeds linked to a data source with a label

+## NSOne monitoring
+    * Create and manage monitoring jobs.
+    * Link these to data feeds and use them to control record up/down status.

+## Users / Account management / API keys
+  * Creation of users, API keys and teams is fully supported

 # Unsupported features